clojure/core.async/doc/flow-guide.md

 * [pause-proc](https://clojure.github.io/core.async/clojure.core.async.flow.html#var-pause-proc) - Pauses a single proc
 * [resume-proc](https://clojure.github.io/core.async/clojure.core.async.flow.html#var-resume-proc) - Resumes a single proc

-You can also use these functions to ping the running processes are return their current state and status:
+You can also use these functions to ping the running processes and return their current state and status:

 * [ping](https://clojure.github.io/core.async/clojure.core.async.flow.html#var-ping) - Pings all procs and returns a map of their status
 * [ping-proc](https://clojure.github.io/core.async/clojure.core.async.flow.html#var-ping-proc) - Pings a single proce by pid and returns a map of status